Here are the few Republicans who have called for Trump’s removal

 Condemnation came from former officials, including those who served under Trump.
 Former Attorney General Bill Barr, who resigned last month not long after he denied the president’s allegations of widespread voter fraud, said in a statement that “orchestrating a mob to pressure Congress is inexcusable.”
 Barr said “the president’s conduct yesterday was a betrayal of his office and supporters.”
 John Kelly, former White House chief of staff and former homeland security secretary, said on CNN that he would, if still in the Cabinet, vote to remove Trump.

-Some of these denouncements come late, as many of Trump’s Republican allies did little to stop or condemn Trump in weeks prior.
+Some of these denouncements come a bit late, as many of Trump’s Republican allies did little to stop or condemn Trump in weeks prior.

-And so far, few Republicans with actual power to remove the president from office — i.e., those in Congress or leading a Cabinet agency — have said they would do so.
+And so far, few Republicans with actual power to remove the president from office — i.e., those in Congress or leading a Cabinet agency — have said they would definitely do so.
+Pence is reportedly opposed to invoking the 25th Amendment, and many other lawmakers look like they’d rather move on, echoing the president’s statement Thursday night, where he recognized that a “new administration” would take over and tried to distance himself from the Capitol assault.

-Sen. Lindsey Graham (R-SC), one of Trump’s biggest defenders in the Senate, said Trump’s legacy was tarnished by the assault on the Capitol — but he was not ready to yet kick Trump out.
-“I do not believe that’s appropriate at this point.
-I’m looking for a peaceful transfer of power,” Graham said Thursday.
+Sen. Lindsey Graham (R-SC), one of Trump’s biggest defenders in the Senate, said Friday that, as Trump stated, “it is time to heal and move on.”

-But, he added: “If something else happens all options would be on the table.”
+“If Speaker Pelosi pushes impeachment in the last days of the Trump presidency it will do more harm than good.”